grafana/plugin-tools/docusaurus/docs/how-to-guides/data-source-plugins/profiling-backend-plugin.md

 :::

-### profiling_mutex_rate
+### The profiling_mutex_rate endpoint

-Controls the fraction of mutex contention events that are reported in the mutex profile, default `0` (i.e. track no events).
-Using `5` would report 20% of all events as an example.
-See https://pkg.go.dev/runtime#SetMutexProfileFraction for more detailed information.
+Use this to control the fraction of mutex contention events that are reported in the mutex profile.
+The default is `0` (that is, track no events).
+For example, use `5` to report 20 percent of all events.
+Refer to https://pkg.go.dev/runtime#SetMutexProfileFraction for more detailed information.

 :::note